-In February 2018 Intermin commenced a self-funded \$4M, 55,000m drilling program across its 100% owned Kalgoorlie gold projects.
+In February 2018, Intermin commenced a self-funded \$4M, 55,000m drilling program across its 100% owned Kalgoorlie gold projects.
 The major drill program is focussed on new discoveries and resource extensions at the key Teal, Anthill and Blister Dam gold projects.

-In March 2018, the Binduli joint venture tenements were returned to Intermin on a 100% basis with the Company commencing an initial 5,000m RC program at the Crake prospect shortly thereafter.
+In March 2018, the Binduli joint venture tenements were returned to Intermin on a 100% basis and an initial 5,000m of RC drilling commenced at the Crake prospect shortly thereafter.
+A follow up drill program for approximately 3,000m was completed in the September 2018 quarter.

-Crake Prospect
+Crake prospect

-The geology at Crake is similar to the 390,000 ounce Janet Ivy open cut pit1 approximately 1,500m to the south where the gold is hosted in a structurally controlled feldspar porphyry.
-At the nearby Fort William and Fort Scott open cut pits, where more than 100,000 ounces have been produced to date1, gold is hosted within sheared units of volcanics and clastic sediments.
+The geology at Crake is similar to the 390,000oz Janet Ivy open pit, located approximately 1,500m to the south, where gold mineralisation is hosted in a structurally controlled feldspar porphyry.
+The bulk of the mineralisation sits at below 25m depth.
+The top 25m is mostly barren except for minor pods of oxide ore.
+At the nearby Fort William and Fort Scott open pits, where over 100,000oz have been produced to date, gold is hosted within sheared units of volcanics and clastic sediments.